rootiest/zippy_guides/guides/pico_can.md

 4. GPIO1
 5. GPIO0

-We only need the one 5V pin obviously, but that's ok.
+We only need the one 5V pin obviously, but that's OK.

 Plug the JST connector onto the board, and the other end of the cable is a Dupont connector.